SGATE-IT/woo-gccpay/readme.txt

 == Installation ==

-1. Download the WooCommerce GCCPay plugin zip file and extract to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
+1. Download the WooCommerce GCCPay plugin file and then compressed the file to "zip" package
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Add new plugins in WooCommerce
-1. Go to WooCommerce backend settings page
+3. Upload plugin, and choose the zip package which had been compressed in step 1
-1. Navigate to Payments tab
+4. Go to WooCommerce backend settings page
-1. Then go to settings of GCCPay gateway.
+5. Then go to settings of GCCPay gateway.
 Fill the form with credentials and save changes then you are ready.

 == Changelog ==